This document provides an overview of how each component in Serve works.

 max_concurrent_queriesrequests outstanding), the request is left in the queue until an outstanding request is finished.

-Each replica maintains a queue of requests and executes one at a time, possibly
+Each replica maintains a queue of requests and processes one batch of requests at

-using asyncio to process them concurrently.
-If the handler (the function for the
+increase throughput.
+If the handler (the function for the backend or

 How does Serve handle fault tolerance?¶